patmach/WebAppForMORecSys/WebAppForMORecSys/Help.md

 OBRÁZEK

-### 2. Now you can get recommendations from the multi-objective recommender system by reloading the home page or clicking on the button recommend.
+### 2. Now you can get recommendations from the multi-objective recommender system by clicking the button "Recommend".

 OBRÁZEK